Senior Resources » Understanding the Need for Long-Term Care Insurance

 Once an adult reaches their 50s, the annual insurance premiums they would pay on LTC insurance increase by 2% – 4% per year.
 Upon reaching their 60s, the rate jumps to 6% – 8% per year.
 Simply, the longer a person waits, the higher the premium.

 Consider this: By the time extended is needed, insurance premiums, as well as the likelihood that an application will be rejected, become much higher.
-There are certain pre-existing health conditions that make it almost impossible to qualify for LTC insurance.
-Some of these conditions include AIDS and even dementia.
-It is better to take out an LTC insurance policy early to ensure that premiums remain low and limit the chance of the application getting rejected.
+Certain pre-existing health conditions make it almost impossible to qualify for LTC insurance.
+Some of these conditions include:

 Advertisement.